Arthur Quintal I

-Arthur Quintal (6 May 1795 – 19 November 1873) was a Pitcairn Islander who served as the island's second magistrate, in 1840/1841.
+Arthur Quintal (6 May 1795 – 19 November 1873) was a Pitcairn Islander who served as the island's second magistrate from 1840 to 1841.
 Quintal was the son of Matthew Quintal, the bounty mutineer, and his wife Tevarua.
 The elder Quintal was killed with a hatchet in 1799.
 Arthur appears to have inherited some of his father's bad temper; he allegedly treated his sister Jane 'so harshly' she left the island and never returned.
 Quintal also allegedly made a pact with his best friend Daniel McCoy, to take each other's sister as a wife.
 Quintal married Catherine McCoy, and they had 9 children, including Arthur Quintal II, who also became magistrate.
 After Catherine's death in 1831, Arthur married Mary Christian and had a further 5 children.
 He succeeded his half brother as magistrate, and was succeeded by his brother-in-law.
 Quintal died on Norfolk Island in 1873.